- What is auto-py-to-exe?

 Under this is the advanced tab which holds all PyInstallers extra flags as well as where to save the project and setting the maximum recursion depth.
 Here are a few flags/options that can help with things:

-- -n: The name of the output folder/executable
+- --name: The name of the output folder/executable

 - --hidden-import: If the executable says a module is missing, make sure you have it installed and add it here; you can separate multiple modules by a comma.